nixops4/nixops4/doc/architecture/001-Nix-for-deployment-configuration.md

 ## Consequences

-- NixOps will be able to manage deployments in a way that is consistent with the rest of the Nix ecosystem.

 - NixOps will be able to leverage the Nix package manager to manage the software running on the deployments.